-In June and July of 2011, class actions were commenced in the Ontario Superior Court of Justice (the "Ontario Proceeding") and the Quebec Superior Court (the "Quebec Proceeding") by certain plaintiffs (the "Plaintiffs") against Sino-Forest Corporation ("Sino-Forest"), its senior officers and directors, its underwriters, a consulting company, and its auditors, including Ernst & Young LLP ("Ernst & Young").
-In January 2012, a proposed class action was commenced against Sino-Forest and other defendants in the Supreme Court of the State of New York which is now pending in the United States District Court for the Southern District of New York (the "US Action") (collectively, the "Proceedings").
-The actions alleged that the public filings of Sino-Forest contained false and misleading statements about Sino-Forest's assets, business, and transactions.
-The actions also allege that Ernst & Young issued false and misleading audit opinions on Sino-Forest's financial statements issued during the class period.
+In June and July of 2011, class actions were commenced in the Ontario Superior Court of Justice (the "Ontario Proceeding") and the Quebec Superior Court (the "Quebec Proceeding") by certain plaintiffs (the "Canadian Plaintiffs") against Sino-Forest Corporation ("Sino-Forest"), its auditors, a consulting company, its senior officers and directors, Credit Suisse Securities (Canada) Inc., TD Securities Inc., Dundee Securities Corporation, RBC Dominion Securities Inc., Scotia Capital Inc., CIBC World Markets Inc., Merrill Lynch Canada Inc., Canaccord Financial Ltd., Maison Placements Canada Inc., Credit Suisse Securities (USA) LLC and Merrill Lynch, Pierce, Fenner & Smith Incorporated (successor by merger to Banc of America Securities LLC) (the "Dealers").
+In January 2012, a proposed class action was commenced by certain plaintiffs (together with Canadian Plaintiffs, the "Plaintiffs") against Sino-Forest and other defendants in the Supreme Court of the State of New York which was removed to and is now pending in the United States District Court for the Southern District of New York (the "U.S.

+Action") (together with the Ontario Proceeding and the Québec Proceeding, the "Proceedings").
+The Proceedings alleged, inter alia, that the public filings of Sino-Forest contained false and misleading statements about Sino-Forest's financial results, assets, business, and transactions.

 Since that time, the litigation has been vigorously contested.
-On March 30, 2012, Sino-Forest obtained creditor protection under the Companies' Creditors Arrangement Act (the "CCAA"), and the Ontario Superior Court ordered a stay of proceedings against the company and other parties, including Ernst & Young (the "CCAA Proceeding").
+On March 30, 2012, Sino-Forest obtained creditor protection under the Companies' Creditors Arrangement Act (the "CCAA"), and the Ontario Superior Court ordered a stay of proceedings against the company and other parties (the "CCAA Proceeding").
 Orders and other materials relevant to the CCAA Proceeding can be found at the CCAA Monitor's website at http://cfcanada.fticonsulting.com/sfc/ (the "Monitor's Website").

-On December 10, 2012, a Plan of Arrangement was approved by the court in the CCAA Proceeding.
+On December 10, 2012, the Ontario Superior Court entered an order (the "Plan Sanction Order") approving a Plan of Arrangement in the CCAA Proceeding.
 As part of the Plan of Arrangement, the court approved a framework by which the Plaintiffs may enter into settlement agreements with any of the third-party defendants to the Proceedings.